smd9788/typescript-presentation/README.md

 By the end of this, developers should be able to:

 -  Describe what TypeScript is and why it is different than JavaScript
 -  Identify advantages to using TypeScript over plain JavaScript
--  Write interfaces and classes

 ## What is TypeScript?